General Many-Body Perturbation Framework for Moir\'e Systems

 We first show the results for R5G-hBN heterostructures with twist angle $0.77^{\circ}$ with the configuration mimicking the experimental one \cite{fqah-julong-nature24}.
-The application of an electric field pointing towards the moir\'e interface drives conduction band electrons towards the moir\'e-distant side.
-The non-interacting Hamiltonian uses Slater-Koster parameters \cite{guo-HFfci-prb-2024,supp}, and the mapping between the vertical displacement field and the interlayer potential drop is determined self-consistently by iteratively solving for the electron distribution across the graphene layers \cite{guo-HFfci-prb-2024,supp}.
-In the all-band HF calculations, we consider only the dominant intravalley Coulomb interactions.
+The application of a displacement field $D$ pointing towards the moir\'e interface drives conduction band electrons towards the moir\'e-distant side.
+The non-interacting Hamiltonian uses Slater-Koster parameters \cite{koshino-prx18,moon-hbn-graphene-prb14,guo-HFfci-prb-2024,supp}, and the mapping between the vertical displacement field and the interlayer potential drop is determined self-consistently by iteratively solving for the electron distribution across the graphene layers \cite{guo-HFfci-prb-2024,supp}.
+While much theoretical attention has been given to the emergence of Chern insulator under strong $D$ using band-projected HF approaches \cite{dong-R5GAHC-prl-2024,dong-R5Gfci-prl-2024,zhou-R5Gfci-prl-2024,guo-HFfci-prb-2024,kwan-RnGHF-prb-2025}, few studies have discussed the full phase diagram at moir\'e filling $\nu=1$ across experimentally accessible displacement fields.
+This remains a fundamental yet overlooked problem, particularly since HF phase diagrams from different groups often do not align with each other due to the different treatments of Coulomb interaction normal ordering under band-truncated HF schemes.
+Our all-band HF scheme completely resolves this concern.
+In our calculations, we consider only the dominant intravalley Coulomb interactions.
 We use a dielectric constant $\epsilon_r$, which is the only fitting parameter in our theory, to account for all the static homogeneous screening effects.